-Once we get started, the kids do enjoy the discussions we have, and partly because we focus on goals for the coming year and not resolutions.
+Once we get started, the kids do enjoy the discussions and I'm sure it's because we focus on goals for the coming year and not resolutions.

 What's the difference?

 In my mind, a goal is something you want to accomplish; a resolution is a change you'd like to make.
 In my experience, kids aren't always so crazy about changes (thus our tradition of PB & J sandwiches for the last 11 years ;)

 I like to focus on accomplishing new things.